SMTG-Bham/easyunfold/README.md

 easyunfold generate primitive/POSCAR supercell/POSCAR primitive/KPOINTS_band --matrix "2 2 2"
 ```

+for hybrid functional calculations, it an be useful to split the kpoints into multiple calculations for reduced costs or memory consumptions.

 Note that the `--matrix` input is for setting the transformation matrix such that

 ```